DU North Campus Vs. DU South Campus: Which Is Better?

 Campus Life – North Campus Vs. South Campus

-DU North Campus has a magnetic charm with its British-era red brick buildings, sprawling lawns, and age-old trees.
-The entire area buzzes with students on bicycles, foodies heading to Kamla Nagar, and societies practicing for cultural fests.
-It is like a miniature city designed just for college kids.
-One of the factors of DU North Campus is its compact nature – all the colleges are within walking distance of each other, making it a tightly knit community.
+The infra in DU North Campus is built with British-era red brick buildings, big lawns, and age-old trees all add to the charm of DU North Campus.
+The entire region revolves with students on bicycles, foodies traveling to Kamla Nagar, and college societies preparing for cultural festivals.
+It’s like a little center developed specifically for college students.
+One of the advantages of DU North Campus is its compact and connected campus; all of its colleges are within walking distance of one another, creating a tight-knit community.

 The Debate Zone: A North Campus student saying, “Our campus has heritage and compact culture, like a timeless institution.”
 To which a South Campus student responds, “that may be true, but we offer spacious areas for relaxation and the contemporary atmosphere of South Delhi.”